Potty and toilet training

 When you feel your child is ready

 Using a potty is a new skill for your child to learn.
-Most children are ready to use the potty/toilet between two and two and a half years old.
-It is best to take it slowly and go at your child's pace and taking their lead.
+Most children are ready to use the potty or toilet between 2 and 2 and a half years old.
+It's best to take it slowly and go at your child's pace and taking their lead.
 Being patient with them will help them get it right, even if you sometimes feel frustrated.

 Encourage your child to sit on the potty/toilet when they have woken up from a sleep and after meals, because digesting food often leads to an urge to do a poo.
 Having a book to look at or toys to play with can help distract your child to sit still on the potty.